-- 285 Having jurisdiction will allow the competent authorities: - to assess the compliance of any behaviour of stakeholders, such as foreign organizations or countries with the Digital Sovereignty of an entity. - as well as to enforce any prerogative arising from an entity's Digital Sovereignty, based on the applicable rules, values or standards.
+- to assess the compliance of any behaviour of stakeholders, such as foreign organizations or countries with the Digital Sovereignty of an entity. - as well as to enforce any prerogative arising from an entity's Digital Sovereignty, based on the applicable rules, values or standards.

-290 For each given situation implying a given entity, the competent jurisdiction in cyberspace - as well as in the physical world - is to be determined in accordance with pre-established criteria, such as citizenship (or nationality), sovereign territory, place of establishment, habitual residence or domicile, main place of
+For each given situation implying a given entity, the competent jurisdiction in cyberspace - as well as in the physical world - is to be determined in accordance with pre-established criteria, such as citizenship (or nationality), sovereign territory, place of establishment, habitual residence or domicile, main place of provision of activities or services, etc.

-- 293 provision of activities or services, etc. - This would mean that the scope of Digital Sovereignty of any entity would be defined according to and under the control of the jurisdiction in which the entity concerned has the main centre of its interests. - For a country, this would be its sovereign territory transposed to cyberspace; for an organization, it - would be the jurisdiction in which it has its principal activity and central administration; for an individual, - it could be the jurisdiction in which he or she has his or her habitual residence. - 299
+This would mean that the scope of Digital Sovereignty of any entity would be defined according to and under the control of the jurisdiction in which the entity concerned has the main centre of its interests.
+For a country, this would be its sovereign territory transposed to cyberspace; for an organization, it would be the jurisdiction in which it has its principal activity and central administration; for an individual, it could be the jurisdiction in which he or she has his or her habitual residence.

-300 4.3.3 Extraterritoriality
+4.3.3 Extraterritoriality